TIS2024-FMFI/backup/README.md

 4. **Monitor Logs & Emails**: Check the console or log files for backup outcomes, or watch your inbox if email notifications are configured.

 ### 6.3 What the System Handles Automatically
-1. **Scheduled Backups**: Once the application is running, Quartz handles recurring cron jobs for full and incremental backups based on the schedule in `config.yaml`.
+1. **Scheduled Backups**: The system does not use system cron.
+Instead, it uses Quartz, which runs inside the application to handle scheduled backups based on the config.yaml file.
+For scheduled backups to run, the application must be running.
 2. **Pre-/Post-Scripts**: Automatically runs any scripts specified for a server or database before and after each backup.
 3. **Retention Policies**: After each backup, the system checks and deletes older backups exceeding the keep limits.
 4. **Remote Upload**: If `RemoteStorage` is configured, the system uploads the newly created backup archives to the specified SFTP path.